This post will tell you everything you need to know about the signs of an emotional affair, as well as those signs I noticed with Doug.

 - Longer work hours, even though his business was very slow at the time.

-- He became very defensive when I would ask questions concerning our relationship and would turn it around and blame any of our marital problems on me.
+- He became very defensive when I would ask questions concerning our relationship.
+He would turn it around and blame any of our marital problems on me.

 - Lack of affection.
 He would not be as interested when I initiated physical contact.